The Comprehensive Guide on How To Write a Call To Action

 - Drive phone calls?

-These are just a few examples of the endless ways your brand can use a CTA to its advantage.
+These are just a few examples of the endless ways your brand can use a call to action to its advantage.
 Be creative, but be sure to have the end game in mind before you start writing or provide a brief to your copywriting services agency.
-When you finish, review the CTA language created by your marketing content writer as well as the design and colors to evaluate whether they reflect the campaign goals and the best practices for efficacy described below.
+When you finish, review the language as well as the design and colors to evaluate whether they reflect the campaign goals and the best practices for efficacy described below.

-- Event awareness CTAs – Inform the potential audience about an impending online or in-person event.
-This type of CTA is designed to bolster ticket sales, encourage event signups and build a mailing list for event updates.
+These inform the potential audience about an impending online or in-person event.
+This CTA is designed to bolster ticket sales, encourage event signups and build a mailing list for event updates.

-- Add to cart CTAs – Guide the reader into the purchasing funnel.
-With this type of CTA, a click should take the user directly to the full shopping cart ready for a sale.
+These guide the reader into the purchasing funnel.
+With this type, a click should take the user directly to the full shopping cart ready for a sale.

-- Form submission CTAs – Allow readers to submit their personal information in response to an offer.
-This type of CTA lets you guide casual visitors into the lead portion of your sales funnel.
+Allow readers to submit their personal information in response to an offer.
+Learning how to write a call to action like this lets you guide casual visitors into the lead portion of your sales funnel.

 Search engine optimization firm CrazyEgg identified three key aspects of a click-worthy CTA.
 They recommend including: